MicrosoftDocs/azure-video-indexer/azure-video-indexer/accounts-overview.md

 ## Paid account

 Azure AI Video Indexer paid accounts are Azure Resource Manager (ARM) based and unlike trial accounts, are created with your Azure subscription.
-ARM based accounts give you access to security and management capabilities, such as [RBAC user management](/azure/role-based-access-control/overview), [Azure Monitor integration](/azure/azure-monitor/overview), deployment through ARM templates, and more.
+ARM-based accounts give you access to security and management capabilities, such as [Role Based Access Control (RBAC) user management](/azure/role-based-access-control/overview), [Azure Monitor integration](/azure/azure-monitor/overview), deployment through ARM templates, and more.

 A paid account that doesn't have minute, support, or SLA limitations.
 Accounts can be created with the Azure portal <!--(see [Create an account with the Azure portal](create-account-portal.md)) or API (see [Create accounts with API](/rest/api/videoindexer/stable/accounts)).-->